Academic-Labbook/alp/README.md

 ## Requirements

 ### WordPress
-In general, you should use the latest version of WordPress 4.x as that's the branch that will be supported.
-With auto-updates to WordPress Core, this is easy.
-The pending 2018 arrival of WordPress 5 may complicate matters, especially surrounding Gutenberg (see below).
-It is likely that WordPress 4.9 will be supported for a short while after 5.0 is released, but not for many months.
+You should use the latest version of WordPress, but at very least 4.9.6 as it provides features used by ALP.
+WordPress 5.0 will introduce the Gutenberg editor which ALP fully supports.

 It is desirable, but not required, to use WordPress in [multisite](https://codex.wordpress.org/Create_A_Network) mode.
 This exposes additional options to network administrators to control upload